Mofilm

-MOFILM is a British-based content sourcing company, which allows users to produce video and photographic content for various brands and social causes.
+Mofilm Ltd (stylised in all caps) is a UK-based content sourcing company, which allows users to produce video and photographic content for various brands and social causes.
 The company was co-founded by Jeffrey Merrihue.
 Jon Landau is the Chairman of the MOFILM Advisory board.

 The website has 50,000 filmmakers who can produce work with a number of companies, including, brands such as Pepsi and Chevrolet.
 In 2009, the company had Kevin Spacey as its host for the MOFILM Barcelona 2009 Awards.
 In 2013, it was ranked 43rd on Sunday Times Hiscox Tech Track 100 list.

 Overview

 The company was incorporated on 10 October 2007 and is currently based in London, United Kingdom.
 The company also has additional bases in Los Angeles, Bangalore and Beijing.
 The company came about after an experimental competition at the Global System for Mobile Communication Association (GSMA) World Congress in 2007.

 The company offers TV commercials, unbranded short films, sales support material and online content.
 The company states on its website that it aims to put corporate companies in touch with film-makers, reducing the overall cost and ensuring the projects remain creative.

 The company focuses heavily on promoting itself through events and competitions.